lrspeiser/sigmagravity/README.md

 ---

 ## 8. Cosmological Implications and the CMB

+**Status: Exploratory and speculative.** The quantitative results in §§3–5 (RAR 0.087 dex; cluster hold-outs 2/2; μ_A=4.6±0.4) are independent of any cosmological hypothesis presented in this section.
+Section 8 explores potential extensions of the coherence framework to early‑universe physics but does not inform the calibration or analysis of galaxy/cluster data.

 While a full cosmological treatment is deferred, Scale‑Dependent Quantum Coherence provides a natural, testable narrative for the CMB and late‑time structure.